 Many people refer to the Thai as the Thai Siamese.
 That makes perfect sense.
 The Old-Style Siamese is the Siamese that came from Thailand, which is the Thai Siamese.

 By 2013, the Thai breed in TICA had passed through probationary championship to earn permanent championship status.
 At this time, it seemed as though all efforts on behalf of the breed could and should be done through TICA channels.
 All of our active members were also members of TICA and of the Thai Breed Section in TICA.
 The members had elected a breed committee in TICA.

 As time has passed, however, it is apparent that there is a need, more than ever, for an Old-Style Siamese breed club independent of all the cat associations.
 This is a lesson that has been learned in other breeds.
-We have come to understand this little by little, too.
 The cat registries and the cat show system are vital for the survival of breeds.
 But when it comes to breed education on a larger scale, only an independent breed club can maintain a membership that works together on behalf of the breed.
-More than ever, we need provide clear and reliable information about our breed if it is to survive in this rapidly changing world.
+More than ever, we need to provide clear and reliable information about our breed if it is to survive in this rapidly changing world.

 We are currently updating the educational and other resources to be available on this website.
 For now, we highly recommend the following book.
 More than any other, it will help you understand the origin of the Thai Siamese in Thailand, as well as its subsequent development in Western countries.
 The book is published in Thailand.
 It can take some effort to obtain copies, but it's well worth that effort.